Arts & Culture

 In Poughkeepsie, old mills are now the subjects of adaptive-reuse projects.
 Former whaling, shipping and manufacturing facilities are now home to breweries, organic gardens and modern living.
 The anchor to this redevelopment has been the Bardavon, the oldest continually operating theater in New York established in 1869.
 At the turn of the 20th century, acclaimed performers like Sarah Bernhardt and John Barrymore graced the Bardavon stage.
 Today, it’s home to the Hudson Valley Philharmonic and hosts performances by renowned artists like Tony Bennett, Kevin James, and John Legend.

-World renowned institutes of higher education also bolster arts and culture in Dutchess County.
+World-renowned institutes of higher education also bolster arts and culture in Dutchess County.
 Performance centers include the famous Powerhouse Theater at Vassar College, where productions like “Hamilton” and “Bright Star” were developed; and the stunning Frank Gehry–designed Richard B. Fisher Center for the Performing Arts at Bard College, attract patrons from all over New York.
-Marist College houses their fine and digital arts program – including a gallery – in the renovated Steel Plant Studios.
+Marist College houses their top-ranked fashion program with digital arts focus in the renovated Steel Plant Studios.

 Children’s museums, private galleries, pottery studios and more round out the amazing offering of arts and culture in Dutchess County.
 For more information, visit our partner Dutchess Tourism at https://dutchesstourism.com/go/appreciate.

 - Dia: Beacon operates sites in Manhattan, Dutchess County, NY and worldwide and attracts more than 100,000 visitors annually

 - Bardavon 1869 Opera House has an economic impact of $11 million